-The Valdosta Housing Authority is in various stages of repairing 50 of their single-family homes.
+The Valdosta Housing Authority has revitalized single-family homes in need of renovation.
 These homes are located in subdivisions throughout the City.
 These units will provide affordable housing and homeownership opportunities for eligible housing authority residents and potentially other low to moderate-income residents in the community.